themosis/documentation/form.md

 $fields = $form->repository()->getFieldsByGroup('default');
 ```

-On a form using only the `default` group, the function is returning all its fields.
+On a form using only the `default` group, the function is returning all fields.

 ### All fields

-The repository also has an `all` method where you can fetch all your form fields from all its groups as well:
+The repository also has an `all` method where you can fetch all your form fields from all its groups at once:

 ```php
 $form = $this->form(new ContactForm());